Civilian Absentee Instruction Video - Click Here!

-To receive a mail-in absentee ballot for an election, a voter or the voter’s near relative* or legal guardian must use the State Absentee Ballot Request form to request the ballot.
-Request forms are available at the State Board of Elections’ office, here on the State Board of Elections website, and at county boards of elections’ offices.
+To receive a mail-in absentee ballot for an election, a voter or the voter's near-relative* or legal guardian must use the State Absentee Ballot Request form to request the ballot.
+Request forms are available at the State Board of Elections office, here on the State Board of Elections website, and at county boards of election offices.
 The form can be reproduced.

-*A “near relative” means spouse, brother, sister, parent, grandparent, child, grandchild, mother-in-law, father-in-law, daughter-in-law, son-in-law, stepparent, or stepchild.
+*A "near-relative" means a spouse, brother, sister, parent, grandparent, child, grandchild, mother-in-law, father-in-law, daughter-in-law, son-in-law, stepparent, or stepchild.

 A signed and completed request form may be mailed, faxed, e-mailed or delivered in person to the county board of elections office.